jlord/git-it-electron/CONTRIBUTING.md

 $ git clone https://github.com/jlord/git-it-electron
 $ cd git-it-electron
 $ npm install
-$ npm start .
+$ npm start
 ```

 ## Packaging for OS X, Windows or Linux

 Here's how to create a Git-it executable for Windows, OS X and Linux.
-You'll need [Node.js](https://nodejs.org) on your computer and [Wine](https://www.winehq.org/) if you're packaging Windows from a non Windows machine (more on this below).
+You'll need [Node.js](https://nodejs.org) on your computer and [Wine](https://www.winehq.org/) if you're packaging for Windows from a non Windows machine (more on this below).

 #### Use npm 3